-Situated on 70 acres, CPI has a main facility in excess of 140,000 square feet that houses numerous certificate, diploma, and Associates in Specialized Technology (AST) degree programs.
-Adjacent to the main building is the Transportation Training Center (TTC), a 35,000 square-foot training center that includes a 23,000 square foot paved diesel yard and a 12,000 square-foot heavy equipment yard that houses the diesel repair, heavy equipment operation and commercial driver's license training Each program features state-of-the-art training programs. equipment/technology and a first-class training area.
+Situated on 70 acres, CPI has a main facility in excess of 140,000 square feet that houses numerous certificates, diploma, and Associates in Specialized Technology (AST) degree programs.
+Adjacent to the main building is the Transportation Training Center (TTC), a 35,000 square-foot training center that includes a 23,000 square foot paved diesel yard and a 12,000 square-foot heavy equipment yard that houses the diesel repair, heavy equipment operation, and commercial driver's license training programs.
+Each program features industry-current training, equipment/technology, and a training area.
 CPI also operates the Centre County Public Safety Training Center (CCPSTC) which is located on 18-acres of land near the main campus.
 The Centre County Public Safety Training Center (CCPSTC) is a regional emergency services training site that serves responders and emergency personnel within a twelve-county region.